ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 ## Data Table

-To turn the data table into a chart, you need to add the `.charts-css` class on the `<table>` element itself:
+To turn the data table into a chart, you need to add the `.charts-css` class to the `<table>` element itself:

 ```html
 <table class="charts-css">